 PERINATAL PERIOD – The perinatal period starts when the fetus has completed 28 weeks of gestation and ends seven full days after birth.

-PERSON-DAY - Person-days are measures used with air quality data.
+PERSON-DAY – Person-days are measures used with air quality data.
 They are calculated by taking the number of days per year above an air quality standard times the population.
 The measure is a method of communicating the burden of air pollution in a population.
 If two counties have the same number of air quality exceedance days but different populations, the county with the larger population will have a higher number of person-days.
+This measure is used to demonstrate the number of people affected by poor air quality days.

 POLLUTANT - A substance introduced into the environment that negatively affects human health.